P Program (Outline)

 ;

-Top Level Declarations | Description |
+| Declaration | Description |

-User Defined Types | P supports users defined types as well as foreign types (types that are defined in external language) |
+| User Defined Types | User-defined types as well as foreign types (defined in external languages) |

-Enums | P supports declaring enum values that can be used as int constants (update the link) |
+| Enums | Enum values that can be used as int constants |

-Events | Events are used by state machines to communicate with each other |
+| Events | Events used by state machines to communicate with each other |

-State Machines | P state machines are used to model or implement the behavior of the system |
+| State Machines | State machines that model or implement the behavior of the system |

-Specification Monitors | P specification monitors are used to write the safety and liveness specifications the system must satisfy for correctness |
+| Specification Monitors | Safety and liveness specifications the system must satisfy |

-Global Functions | P supports declaring global functions that can be shared across state machines and spec monitors |
+| Global Functions | Functions shared across state machines and spec monitors |

-Module System | P supports a module system for implementing and testing the system modularly by dividing it into separate components |
+| Module System | Modular system design by dividing into separate components |

-Models, Specifications, Model Checking Scenario
+Models, Specifications, and Model Checking Scenarios